简体中文 繁體中文 한국어 日本語 Español ภาษาไทย Bahasa Indonesia Tiếng Việt Português Монгол العربية हिन्दी Русский ئۇيغۇر تىلى

 3. What are the forex trading hours?

-Unlike stocks and commodities, which are traded on centralised exchanges, currency pair trading takes place across multiple networks of banks, traders, and brokers globally.
+Unlike stocks and commodities, which are traded on centralised exchanges, currency pair trading takes place across multiple networks of banks, and brokers globally.
 Therefore, it is not limited to specific trading sessions, allowing traders to trade 24 hours a day, 5 days a week, at more flexible times.

 4. What is leverage in forex trading?